Philadelphia Water Quality at a Glance

 Occasional changes in taste or odor can occur for several reasons:

-• Harmless algae: Natural algae growth in reservoirs can create earthy or musty tastes, especially in warmer months
+• Natural compounds: Seasonal algae growth in source water can create earthy or musty tastes, which are harmless but detectable

 These changes don’t affect water safety.
 For persistent issues, call PWD at (215) 685-6300.
-Refrigerating water in an open container can improve taste.
+Refrigerating water in an open container can improve taste by allowing chlorine to dissipate.

 Contaminants of Concern